 Finding #5: Student autonomy builds confidence & independence.

-Autonomy is a student's ability to be in control of their learning.
-In other words, it is their ability to take ownership over what the learning process looks like and how they demonstrate mastery.
+Autonomy is a student’s ability to be in control of their learning.
+In other words, it is their ability to take ownership over the learning process and how they demonstrate mastery.

 Why students need to control their learning

 Research shows that providing students a sense of control and supporting their choices is way to help engage learners and build independent thinking.
-It has also been shown to increase intrinsic motivation (Reeve, Nix, & Hamm, 2003).
+It also increased intrinsic motivation (Reeve, Nix, & Hamm, 2003).

-However, this doesn't mean we just set kids loose to learn on their own.
+However, this doesn’t mean we just let kids learn independently.
 Clearly, some things require repeated guidance and modeling.
 Finding small ways that students can take control of the learning process is much better in these instances.

-We know that giving at least partial autonomy has been linked to numerous positive learning outcomes for students (Wielenga-Meijer, Taris, Widboldus, & Kompier, 2011).
+We know that giving at least partial autonomy has been linked to numerous positive student learning outcomes (Wielenga-Meijer, Taris, Widboldus, & Kompier, 2011).

 But how can we foster this independence and autonomy, especially with those students who struggle to self-regulate behavior?